The Devil's nose, Ecuador. Courtesy Colin Hodgkinson

 Traveller Ian Hunter reports: " In October 2006 I made several long train journeys in Argentina and Chile.
 Argentinean trains are a superb way to get to know the country and its people.
 It's not the third world but don't expect European standards of comfort, but something in between.

 Buenos Aires - Bahia Blanca - Carmen de Patagones: The train leaves B.A. at quite respectable speeds but becomes progressively slower as the track deteriorates!
 Most of Argentina is very sparsely populated and there is an amazing sense of space and distance, of travelling to places uncontaminated by mass tourism.
 The different classes of car have similar seats of acceptable quality though often a bit shabby.
 Plenty of legroom and better than buses, but if you ride in the non air-conditioned cars the main problem is dust.
 South of Bahia Blanca the track is very rough.
 There is a reliable supply of coffee, beer and sandwiches for most of the journey.
-Important update: As of 17 March 2010, it's reported that all train service between Bahia Blanca & Carmen de Patagones is cancelled, due to frequent sandstorms damaging the track - Trains may resume at some point, so if you have any more info please email me.
+Important update: As of 17 March 2010, all train service between Bahia Blanca & Carmen de Patagones was cancelled, due to frequent sandstorms damaging the track - Trains may resume at some point, indeed in September 2013 a test train with new carriages was run, and service may resume in 2014, see this newspaper report: www.diarioandino.com.ar/diario/2013/09/07/el-tren-completo-con-exito-el-viaje-experimental-buenos-aires-bariloche.
+If you have any more info please email me.

 Carmen de Patagones - Viedma - C. de Bariloche: Viedma is across the river by small ferry from Carmen de Patagones, but no same day connection is possible so you need a night in a hotel.
 The 'tren patagonico' from Viedma to C. de Bariloche is tremendous fun and thoroughly recommended!
 Comfy secure sleeping cars (solo travellers are given a compartment to themselves and a key to lock it), excellent dining car serves steaks and wine, good company and wonderful Patagonian scenery in the morning.
 Excellent value, and you can buy the tickets in advance in Buenos Aires at Gallerias Rio Negro on Reconquista.